-Member's Statement 187 - 6(2): New Constituency Assistant in Whale Cove
+Member's Statement 188 - 6(2): New Constituency Assistant in Whale Cove

 Hon.
 John Main (interpretation): Thank you Mr. Speaker.
-I rise today to let the people of Whale Cove know that it was announced that a new staff member, Jenny Enuapik, will be joining our office, and I would like to welcome her.
-She has agreed to work with us, and I would like to thank her.
+I rise today to inform the people of Whale Cove that a new staff member, Jenny Enuapik, will be joining our office, and I would like to welcome her.
+She has agreed to work with us and I would like to thank her for that.

 I would also like to thank Susie Kritterdlik for being my constituency assistant in Whale Cove.
+She was working in my office for a year.

-I wish the people of Whale Cove a "good day," and I will make sure to come and visit as soon as the opportunity arises.
+I wish the people of Whale Cove a good day.
+I will make sure to come and visit as soon as the opportunity arises.
 Thank you, Mr. Speaker.

-Speaker: Item 4.
+Speaker: I have no more names for members' statements.
+Item 4.
 Returns to Oral Questions.
 Mr. Ball.